 We're really glad that Peter made the decision to join Lambda Chi Alpha.
 Welcome, Peter!

-Sharing news from our Iota-Alpha brotherhood, written by our content manager, Peter Spartz (IA 1848)!
+Sharing news from our Iota-Alpha brotherhood, written by our content manager, Jaren Wilt (IA 1826)!
 Got a story for us to share?
-Send it to Peter here.
+Send it to Jaren, here.